aherbert/gdsc-smlm/docs/results_plugins.rst

      - The maximum length of each trace.
 Any trace longer than this will not be split into sub-traces.
 This option can be used to increase the number of short traces.

    * - Max jump
      - The maximum jump allowed within a trace.
 If a jump between frames is larger than this then the trace will be split into two sub-traces and exported with a unique Id.
+Set to zero to disable (no splitting).
+Set to one to require continuous tracks.

    * - Wobble
      - Add a random Gaussian deviation to the coordinates.
 This can be used to add randomness to simulated data.